 The school’s two stories empty quickly.
-The children line up under a tarpaulin, in front of several big pots filled with rice and bean sauce, a staple of Haitian cooking.
+The children make a few steps in a narrow alley, cross the street and line up under a tarpaulin, in front of several big pots filled with rice and bean sauce, a staple of Haitian cooking.

-“There are a lot of social and economic problems,” Joseph Jean Silence says of his neighbourhood.
+“There are a lot of social and economic problems,” he explains.
 “Parents live a day-to-day existence.”
 He describes precarious living conditions where food will reach the table only if parents have managed to earn or borrow something that day.

 “I come to school because I know I will have something to eat,” says Pascal Papou, a five-year old with a spark in his eyes and a big smile.
 He lives close to the school with his family and if he says that he eats good meals at home too, he concedes that “it doesn’t happen every day.”

-The team of cooks arrives at the school early every morning to ensure that the meal cooked with food provided by the World Food Programme is ready to be served at 10:30 am.
+His team of cooks arrives at the school early every morning to ensure that the meal cooked with food provided by the World Food Programme is ready to be served at 10:30 am.
 Why so early?
-The principal figured that if his students don’t eat breakfast at home, they won’t have to wait until noon to get food in their stomachs.
+He figured if his students don’t eat breakfast at home, they won’t have to wait until noon to get food in their stomachs.